ctrlaltdad/FirstPassModelCompare/README.md

 ```

 This will:
-- ✅ Run all 7 enabled analysis modules
+- ✅ Analyze all LLM solutions in your workspace
 - ✅ Generate comprehensive reports with interactive dashboard
 - ✅ Open results in browser with real-time weight controls
 - ✅ Provide smart weight redistribution and preset configurations